canonical/azure-auth-integrator/README.md

 # azure-auth-integrator
-Charm for providing API to access to azure service principal from client charms
+Charm for providing API to access to Azure service principal from client charms